nidxnSelina/Wind-Turbine-Anomaly-Detection-System/src/model/ThresholdDetection/README.md

 ## Overview
 `ThresholdDetectionModel` is a rule-based anomaly detection model.
-It is designed to report the proportion of anomalies in time-series turbine data by comparing against user-defined thresholds.
+It is designed to report the proportion of anomalies (outliers in a single feature) in time-series turbine data by comparing against user-defined thresholds.
 This model requires no training and is useful for quick checks and alerting.

 ## Key Features